-Unfortunately this is where the logistics of the tech falls down from a recruitment perspective.
+Unfortunately, this is where the logistics of the tech falls down from a recruitment perspective.
 Once your profile is revealed you are driven to Heineken’s LinkedIn page where you can apply for any role.
 This contradicts the use of tech to get closer to the desired candidate right away.
-Heineken do ensure that your personal profile results will be discussed at interview stage.
+Heineken does ensure that your personal profile results will be discussed at interview stage.

-The point here however is that Heineken are using an interactive video as part of their recruitment process.
+The point here, however, is that Heineken is using an interactive video as part of their recruitment process.
 Not only that, it’s a slick video that represents their brand.
-Heineken pride themselves on attention to detail and so depending on what country you view the video from, nation specific products/references pop up.
-For example the clock in the background shows your local time.
+Heineken pride themselves on attention to detail and so depending on what country you view the video from, nation-specific products/references pop up.
+For example, the clock in the background shows your local time.
 The food shown is local: a stuffed bread delicacy if you are in Spain or Mexico and noodles if you are in Asia.
-Not only does it demonstrate a commitment to ensuring the look and feel of the production is right but it also show the company’s commitment in delivering something fresh to a new age of potential employees that ‘get’ this way of doing things while keeping with their own traditions.
+Not only does it demonstrate a commitment to ensuring the look and feel of the production is right but it also shows the company’s commitment in delivering something fresh to a new age of potential employees that ‘get’ this way of doing things while keeping with their own traditions.

 I am a video convert and think that to compliment the traditional CV a video blog/minute blurb is going to become standard for candidates on the move.

 It’s brilliant.
 It’s not only educating active graduate candidates on what it would be like to work in Deloitte but it also drives interested parties to even more video content from senior employees explaining what their ‘service lines’ deliver on a daily basis.
 From here a candidate can easily click through to the type of function they have an interest in and apply.
-Again the front end interaction lends little in the overall application but what Deloitte do that others don’t is recognise that the talent they require easily travers this medium on a daily basis.
-By investing in the candidate’s medium they will be streets ahead of some of their rivals vying for the same talent and in addition Deloitte went one step further.
-To ensure that they were reaching their target audience, they recognised that it needed to be accessible to the modern candidate.
-By making this video compatible to tablets, mobile phones, and the trickiest platform iPhones, Deloitte targeted their desired demographic naturally.
+Again the front end interaction lends little in the overall application but what Deloitte do that others don’t recognize that the talent they require easily traverse this medium on a daily basis.
+By investing in the candidate’s medium they will be streets ahead of some of their rivals vying for the same talent and in addition, Deloitte went one step further.
+To ensure that they were reaching their target audience, they recognized that it needed to be accessible to the modern candidate.
+By making this video compatible with tablets, mobile phones, and the trickiest platform iPhones, Deloitte targeted their desired demographic naturally.

-An application and interaction with a prospective employer does not have to be staid.
+An application and interaction with a prospective employer do not have to be said.
 In this age of social-online surely we can make it just that, social.
-The media to advertise vacancies is no longer ads in paper, even job boards are in decline but it can be video, or at least video can complement the process.
+The media to advertise vacancies is no longer ads in the paper, even job boards are in decline but it can be video, or at least video can complement the process.
 Interactive video works well and even though it’s the rare few that are committing to it now, the future is closer than we think.

 ‘Whenever you find yourself on the side of the majority, it’s time to pause and reflect’ Mark Twain could have been talking about the new era of recruitment.
 Video killed the radio star but it might just enhance the human capital experience.